-Family relations between animals are included in the breeding values calculation.
-Animals that are related share a certain amount of DNA.
-Therefore, the family of an animal forms an extra source of information on the genetic potential of this animal.
+Family relations between animals are included in the breeding value calculations.
+Animals that are related share a certain amount of DNA, therefore, the family of an animal forms an extra source of information on the genetic potential of this animal.
 In the first place this applies to parents and progeny of an animal, but it also applies to (half) brothers and sisters, ancestors (through parents and grand parents) and grandchildren (through direct progeny).
-Such a network of relations covers several generations and is a valuable addition to information from parents and from own observation.
+Such a network of relations covers several generations and is a valuable addition to information from parents and from own observations.

 Every pedigree ultimately ends with parents that are unknown.
-These unknown parents are grouped (phantom group) and the average genetic potential of this group is used as a predictor for the progeny.
+These unknown parents are grouped (phantom group), and the average genetic potential of this group is used as a predictor for the progeny.

-Because in breeding animals of other breeds are used within a breed, many genetic (family) relations have developed between breeds.
-An example is the use of Holstein Friesians in the Dutch Friesian breed and in the MRY population.
-The numerous genetic relations between breeds make it possible to calculate breeding values simultaneously for different breeds.
+In breeding, animals of other breeds are used within a breed and therefore many genetic (family) relations have developed between breeds.
+An example is the use of Holstein Friesians in the